What is shoulder impingement

-The possible complications of any operation include an unexpected reaction to the anaesthetic, excessive bleeding or infection.
+There are several possible complications of any operation.
+These include an unexpected reaction to the anaesthetic, a blood clot in the veins of your leg (deep vein thrombosis, DVT), excessive bleeding or infection.

-Are there any exercises I can do to help my recovery?
+FAQ: What exercises can I do to help my recovery?

 Your surgeon or physiotherapist will give you a range of exercises to do after your surgery.
 It’s important to do these exercises as they will help you to recover more quickly.
 These may include exercises to: